libigl/libigl/README.md

     ./example examples/shared/TinyTorus.obj

+## Tutorial ##

+As of version 1.0, libigl includes an introductory tutorial that covers its basic functionalities.
+See [tutorial/tutorial.md](./tutorial/tutorial.md) to get started.

-## Compile ##
+## Compilation as a static library ##
 libigl is developed most often on Mac OS X, though has current users in Linux and Windows.

 ### Linux/Mac OS X/Cygwin ###

 libigl may also be compiled to a static library.
-This is advantageous when building a project with libigl, since the header only directive can slow down compile times.
+This is advantageous when building a project with libigl, since when used as an header-only library can slow down compile times.

 To build the entire libigl library producing lib/libigl.a, issue: